Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Periodic orbits in -metric

-To solve for \eqref{ODEs1}, as a typical case, we choose to set $\gamma=0.5$ and $E=0.98$.
+To solve for \eqref{ODEs1}, as the first example, we choose to set $\gamma=0.5$ and $E=0.98$.
 At the same time, one can choose a specific $(z, w, v)$, viz., $q$, for the further calculations.
-As can be seen from, e.g., the Fig.\ref{qL1}, that will lead to a specific $L/m$ (up to a certain tolerance level of numerical error in practice).
+As can be seen from, e.g., the Fig.\ref{qL1}, that will lead to a specific $L/m$\footnote{For a numerical calculation, this can be done only up to a certain tolerance level of numerical error in practice.
+As will be seen later, our analysis to the GW signals of the EMRI systems under consideration needs several periods of the trajectory data.
+Therefore, a resultant $L/m$ needs to be accurate enough so that the periodic trajectory is stable within these periods.
+Overall speaking, the results are sensitive to the choices of $L/m$ and $E$.
+In practice, we learned \textit{a posteriori} that the above purpose can get satisfied once the $L/m$ is determined up to its, e.g., 10th digit, The similar principle also applies to the calculation of $E$.
+Interestingly, the trajectories are often found to own the tendency of being stable for different choices of parameters and it was realized that less digits for $L/m$ and $E$ will also work sometimes (although we prefer to increase a little the accuracy even for these cases so that the results can be more reliable).
+Similarly, for the other parts of our computational code (basically with {\it Mathematica}), the working precision is usually chosen to be bigger than, e.g., 30, to guarantee the accuracy of the produced results.}.
 While for the initial conditions, without the loss of generality, set $\phi(\lambda=0)=0$, $r(\lambda=0)=r_1$ and ${\dot r}(\lambda=0)=0$.
 Thus, everything has been ready for solving \eqref{ODEs1} for $\{{\tilde r}, \phi\}$.
 These solutions form the trajectories for the cases under consideration and are plotted in Fig.\ref{periodic1}.
 In there all the trajectories are shown in the 2D coordinate system $({\tilde x}, {\tilde y})$, for which we have introduced the dimensionless variables ${\tilde x} \equiv r/m \cos{\phi}$ and ${\tilde y} \equiv r/m \sin{\phi}$.
 Notice that, during the whole procedure of solving \eqref{ODEs1}, one is not bothered by the arbitrariness of $m$ since the ODEs in \eqref{ODEs1} are in their dimensionless form (and in practice a dimensionless variable $\lambda/m$ can be borrowed to there expediently to eliminate those $m$'s).